compuphase/partcl/README.md

 * Good test coverage.
 * Flexible and easy-to-use interface to C/C++ programs, can be extended with custom Tcl commands.
 * Runs well on bare metal embedded MCUs (though, dynamic memory allocation of some kind, &agrave;-la malloc() &amp; free(), is required).
+* Arithmetic in 64-bit integers.

 ## Usage

+The API is documented in the `tcl.h` file.

 ```c
 struct tcl tcl;